AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/migrating.md

 <InlineAlert slots="text" />

-Base URIs: API calls starting v5 of REST API must be made on a specific base URL obtained either from the api_access_point returned from the OAuth workflow or by making a call to the <span style="color: red;">GET /baseUris</span> endpoint.
+Base URIs: API calls starting v5 of REST API must be made on a specific base URL obtained either from the api_access_point returned from the OAuth workflow or by making a call to the `GET /baseUris` endpoint.

 #### Document Methods